dievskiy/operation-marscape/README.md

 ## Deployment

 The game [is available](http://users.metropolia.fi/~santerhs/mission-marscape/) at metropolia servers.
-It is deplyed using WebGL technology.
+It is deployed using WebGL technology.

 ## Screenshots